Food Fortification Could Be Next Global Health Success - If Countries Close Gaps

 Data visualization tool identifies opportunities to reach 2 billion people

 28 February 2019

-Two-thirds of all countries mandate food fortification, yet many are not translating policy into improved nutrition, according to new data from the Global Fortification Data Exchange (GFDx).
+Two-thirds of all countries mandate food fortification, yet many are not translating policy into improved nutrition, according to new data from the Global Fortification Data Exchange (GFDx) in English or in Spanish (en español).
 These countries are missing an opportunity to improve the health of children and mothers, bolster communities, and boost national economies.

 Vitamin and mineral deficiencies, sometimes called hidden hunger, can be life-threatening.
 They can also cause lifelong conditions, including intellectual disability, preventable blindness, and birth defects.
 Today, more than a quarter of the global population – 2 billion people – are affected.